What Is Choline? Brain Boosting Benefits | SANEMD - SANE:MD

 Health Risks of Excessive Choline Intake

 Though choline is generally considered safe, it can cause serious health risks if taken in excess.
-(24)
+Higher choline intakes, especially from supplements, may lead to side effects such as low blood pressure.

 These risks include: